 - Disseminating Findings: Cost Action C17 published proceedings and recommendations to disseminate its findings and benefits to a wider audience.
 This included making recommendations for property management and fire safety practices tailored to historical buildings.

-The Final Report brochure of the Cost Action C17 may be downloaded from this post: COST Final Report Brochure
+The Final Report brochure of the Cost Action C17 may be downloaded here: COST Final Report Brochure

-The Action made it possible to organize several technical meetings in different European venues.
-In the downloadble publication “CDbooklet” (produced by the Cost c17 Action) it is possible to read the list of the publications associated to the action.
+In the “CDbooklet” (produced by the Cost c17 Action) it is possible to read the list of the publications associated to the action: CDbooklet